It’s good for kids to travel.

 Reason 5: Travel forces kids to accept differences

 Travel opens a child’s eyes to new possibilities and ensures that they don’t just see the world one way.

-Cars driving on a different side of the road (London), boats instead of buses (Amsterdam), or giant Pretzels (Munich): Miss M is starting to notice the differences.
+Cars driving on a different side of the road (London or Melbourne), boats instead of buses (Amsterdam), or giant Pretzels (Munich): Miss M is starting to notice the differences.
 At the same time, she accepts them for what they are.
 She does not get upset about the differences but just recognises them.

 This goes for people too.
 She notices that some people speak a different language or have a different skin colour.
 However, she is more likely to comment on a pretty dress.
 Our world is diverse and she knows it.
 Travelling helps ensure that she is exposed to this diversity constantly.

 Travelling introduces kids to new things – sights, smells, tastes, experiences – and tends to make them more curious.
 In turn, they are more adventurous and willing to say “yes” to a new adventure.

 Miss M is a very picky eater.
 Despite this, she is much more likely to try a new food or new flavour when we are on holiday and she knows we might not be able to get exactly what she normally has.
 This does not mean that she always likes it, but she says yes to trying it.

 She will also say yes to new experiences.
 Transport is one of her favourite things to try.
 Bus, underground, boat, horse-drawn tram, camel – the list is growing.
 She has also started looking out for towers that we can climb.

 Reason 7: Travel is the best bonding experience as a family

 One of the reasons why children enjoy travelling so much is because parents will often switch off from every day life.
 Kids get to spend more time with their parents and have more of their attention.
 This makes it a great time to bond.